derrod/legendary/README.md

   --repair-and-update   Update game to the latest version when repairing --ignore-free-space   Do not abort if not enough free space is available --disable-delta-manifests
-                        Do not use delta manfiests when updating (may increase download size)
+                        Do not use delta manifests when updating (may increase download size)